 An employee who has an emotional connection with their employer and the organization, understand that they’re part of something bigger than themselves.

-For example, Komatsu – a Japanese manufacturer of construction equipment – experienced a 37% rise in employee engagement after investing in a month-long leadership development program that focused on EI (emotional intelligence) skills.
+For example, Komatsu – a Japanese of equipment – experienced a 37% rise in employee engagement after investing in a month-long leadership development program that focused on EI (emotional intelligence) skills.

 2. Employee engagement boosts productivity